CFPB Small-Dollar Rule Basics

 What does the new rule do?

-The new provisions rule prohibits lenders from making new attempts to withdraw funds from an account where two consecutive attempts have failed unless consumers consent to further withdrawals.
-It also requires lenders to provide consumers with written notice before making their first attempt to withdraw payment from their accounts and before attempts that involve different dates, amounts, or payment channels.
-The small dollar rule will apply to retail installment transactions that meet the definition of a covered loan.
+The new provisions rule prohibits lenders from making new attempts to withdraw funds from an account where two consecutive attempts have failed, unless consumers consent to further withdrawals.
+It also requires lenders to provide consumers with written notice before making their first attempt to withdraw payment from their accounts and before payment attempts that involve different dates, amounts, or payment channels.
+The small-dollar rule will apply to retail installment transactions that meet the definition of a covered loan.

 After two consecutive failed payment attempts, the lender is required to get new authorization from the borrower.